wonderfloyd/Consenz_Requierments/pages_specifications.md

   - New Edit Suggestions Notification
   - New Section Suggestions Notification
   - New Argument And Comment Notification
-## 4.6. <a id="add-new-edit-suggestion-clickable">__Add New Edit Suggestion Clickable__
+## 4.6. <a id="add-new-edit-suggestion-clickable">__Add New Edit Suggestion Widget__
-A clickable that open a box for adding edit section suggestion text.
-After publishing the new text will be added to suggestions list.
+A clickable that opens a box for adding edit section suggestion text.<br>
+After publishing, the new text will be added to suggestions list.
-  - Action: User click on Add New Edit Suggestion Clickable.<br>
+  - Action: User click on Add New Edit Suggestion Widget.<br>
-    A text box and "publish" button shows.
-The button is grayed and not active.
+    A text box and a "Publish" grayed un-active button pop up.<br>
-    In box the text of the section which the user visited last.
-The text is editable.
+    Editable text box contains the text of the section which the user visited last.<br>
-    After user change the text the "publish" button will be active and colored.
+    The user can change text, then the "publish" button becomes active and colored.<br>
-    After clicking "publish" the text will be add as a new edit suggestion and the user will be transfered to the new suggestion vote page.
+    After clicking "publish" the text will be add as a New Edit Suggestion<br>
+    and the user is transferred to the [New Votes Page](#new-votes-page) presenting the new Suggestion .

 # 5. <a id="logics">Logics</a>
 The logical specifications that are used in the pages flows